Toddlers and preschoolers are at risk for a common elbow injury called nursemaid's elbow. This happens when a ligament slips

 and say it's OK to give acetaminophen

-or ibuprofen for
+or ibuprofen for pain relief.

-the arm until a specialist can check it after a few days of rest.
+a specialist can check it after a few days of rest.

 It's important to know that kids who get nursemaid's elbow might get it again.

 So be mindful of the risks and don't pull, tug, or swing your child by the arms or

 hands, and be sure to tell all caregivers to do the same.